ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 :   Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.2.6
+  - Fixed to reset properly.
+  - Fixed `bypass` parameter behavior.
+This fixes playing all the notes at the moment of unmute, even if host sends note to plugin while muting.
+This bug was only happening on the hosts which respect VST 3 `bypass` parameter.
 - 0.2.5
   - Implemented process context requirements.
 - 0.2.4